aaronbloomfield/pdr/labs/lab10/index.md

     - You may NOT use the STL `priority_queue`
     - You may use the heap code from the slides as long as you cite it

-### Hints and Common Mistakes ###
+### Efficiency ###

-**Implementation.**  You will need to select several different data structures to implement Huffman compression and decompression.
+You will need to select several different data structures to implement Huffman compression and decompression.
 Don't get more complicated than is necessary, but do keep efficiency in mind.
 Consider the following questions:

 - What will be the most common operations required on each data structure?
 - How much time and space will be required?

 Use the answers to these questions to guide your selection.
 Your solution will be judged slightly on how efficient it is (both in terms of time and space).
 Very inefficient solutions will lose a few points.
 Be sure you have a good explanation for your implementation choices: